-A solar company will put solar panels on your roof for no money up-front, and you agree to pay the solar company for the power that the panels on your roof produce.
+A solar company will put solar panels on your roof for no money up-front.
+And you agree to pay the solar company for the power that the panels on your roof produce.
 But you don’t own the panels, which also means that you aren’t eligible for the Federal Investment Tax Credit.

-The benefit of a solar PPA is that the solar company will install your system free of charge, and you pay a predictable low monthly bill.
+The benefit of a solar PPA is that the solar company will install your system free of charge.
+And you pay a predictable low monthly bill.

 Typically the company will guarantee that your system will work for the lifetime of your power purchase agreement.
 That means that they will:

-How You Pay for Free Solar via a Solar PPA: Like a car lease, you pay a monthly fee to the solar company.
+How You Pay for Free Solar via a Solar PPA?
+Like a car lease, you pay a monthly fee to the solar company.
 But you don’t own the panels.

 A solar lease is another common way for homes and businesses to go solar and avoid upfront costs.
 A solar lease can be viewed as a car lease vs. purchase.
 Just like a car lease vs. purchase, you can lease solar and pay a small monthly fee.
-Under a solar lease, a solar company will put solar panels on your roof at no upfront cost, but you will be paying a small bill to lease the solar panel system for a set amount of time.
+Under a solar lease, a solar company will put solar panels on your roof at no upfront cost.
+But you will be paying a small bill to lease the solar panel system for a set amount of time.
 This lease allows you to gain the benefits of solar without the headache of owning the system.
-But with a solar lease, since you don’t technically own the system, you aren’t able to take advantage of the Federal ITC (Investment Tax Credit), commonly known as the Solar Tax Credit.
+But with a solar lease, since you don’t technically own the system, you aren’t able to take advantage of the Federal ITC (Investment Tax Credit).
+Commonly known as the Solar Tax Credit.

-How You Pay for Free Solar via a Solar Lease: Like a car lease and a solar PPA, you pay a monthly fee to the solar leasing company.
+How You Pay for Free Solar via a Solar Lease?
+Like a car lease and a solar PPA, you pay a monthly fee to the solar leasing company.
 But you don’t own the panels.

-There are numerous reasons for going solar, but the primary motivator is how much solar can save compared to your current utility company.
+There are numerous reasons for going solar.
+But the primary motivator is how much solar can save compared to your current utility company.
 Our utility bill is a cost that we must pay each month.
 With a solar PPA or solar lease, you can swap your more expensive electricity bill with a smaller, predictable monthly payment.
 By paying $0 down, you can start saving on your electricity costs immediately.
-Imagine if Time Warner Internet gave you a 30% discount on your bill for the next 20 years, would you consider it?
+Imagine if Time Warner Internet gave you a 30% discount on your bill for the next 20 years.
+Would you consider it?

 Before deciding whether you’re interested in “Free Solar,” make sure that you are fully aware of the true meaning of “free solar panels.”
-The is no such thing as “free solar,” it comes with a cost but typically means you can go solar with $0 down initially.
+The is no such thing as “free solar.”
+It comes with a cost but typically means you can go solar with $0 down initially.

 There is no such thing as “Free Solar.
 “It is Used to Describe No Upfront Cost Solar.

 We are dedicated to staying on the cutting edge of the solar profession.
 Forme Solar Electric School was created to ensure this happens.
-This relentless training is the reason we’re the #1 solar company in Los Angeles, Orange County, San Diego, Riverside, and San Bernardino.
+This relentless training is the reason we’re the top solar company in Los Angeles, Orange County, San Diego, Riverside, and San Bernardino.
 On average, we hire 1 out of every 10 solar installers in Los Angeles who apply to join our solar installation and repair services team.
 In other words, we don’t hire amateurs or inexperienced solar installers.
 Because of our intensive training program, each solar installer becomes proficient in carrying out solar installation and repair services to the utmost satisfaction of our customers.
 Background checks are performed on all personnel, and all Forme Solar employees are drug-free and wear photo identification.
 So where do the 90% that we don’t hire go?
 Somewhere else.